Celebrating International Women's Day with Open Clasp Theatre

 Open Clasp Theatre is an award-winning women’s theatre company that collaborates with women on the margins of society to create bold and innovative projects for personal, social and political change.
-This International Women’s Day, we are proud to be shining a spotlight on the work they do and hear from the theatre company’s Artistic Director, Catrina Mchugh, on the impact their work has had on the lives of many young women in prison.
+In this post we hear from the theatre company’s Artistic Director, Catrina Mchugh, on the impact their work has had on the lives of many young women in prison.

 I’m the Artistic Director, playwright and co-founder of Open Clasp Theatre Company.
 For over two decades, we have worked directly with women who are affected by the criminal justice system, are part of minority communities or are disenfranchised in theatre and society.
 We work in prisons and community settings to create and produce theatre of the highest standard.
 We then link with local and national partners to influence public opinion, train public sector key personnel and influence policy debates.
 Our model exists to tackle injustice.